rob4abcba/ReactJS-Common-Questions/README.md

 1. ### What is React?

-    React is an **open-source frontend JavaScript library** which is used for building user interfaces especially for single page applications.
-It is used for handling view layer for web and mobile apps.
+    React is an **open-source front-end JavaScript library** used for building user interfaces, especially for single page applications.
+Note: Single-Page Applications (SPAs) are Web apps that load a single HTML page and dynamically update that page as the user interacts with the app.
+SPAs use AJAX and HTML5 to create fluid and responsive Web apps without constant page reloads.
+This means much of the work happens on the client side, in JavaScript.
+    React is used for handling view layer for web and mobile apps.
 React was created by Jordan Walke, a software engineer working for Facebook.
 React was first deployed on Facebook's News Feed in 2011 and on Instagram in 2012.

 2. ### What are the major features of React?